ufuksfk/notes/content/Highlights/Matter/The Road to Decarbonisation- Urban Mobility and EV Supply Chains with Lina Fedirko.md

 * [[2024-07-18]] 17:21  And it’s a huge kind of a collaborative effort between NGO’s and philanthropic partners as part of that work.

 * [[2024-07-18]] 18:09  So one is Earthworks, based in the US, working globally around extractive issues, both on minerals and fossil fuels.
 Another one is Earth justice.
 They’re also based in the US.

-* [[2024-07-18]] 17:36  All of these other recognitions is sort of the geopolitics of everything, the resource nationalism, the resource motivated armed conflicts that are kind of surrounding some minerals discourse, trade restrictions and a lot of different sort of geopolitical levers that are increasing the complexity of this mineral space and are because it’s just making it more difficult for folks to figure out what to do next.

-* [[2024-07-18]] 17:35  We are struggling to develop and to secure economic prosperity for our citizens.
-So if we’re going to do this transition, and if you need our minerals, you kind of the wealthy countries, we need to think about how you help us move up the value chain and how, you know, the mineral rich countries really want to develop and expand their industrial capacity.

-* [[2024-07-18]] 16:43  One thing that I’ll say is that whatever any advocate in this space, whether you’re working at the system change level or at behavior change, individual level, needs to understand that individual change and system change are two sides of the same coin.

 * [[2024-07-18]] 14:02  And nowadays, I lead two of our initiatives here at Climateworks, one focusing on ev battery supply chain sustainability angle, and then the other one focusing on minerals for the energy transition.